mac

 What you should know:

-Feeding recommendation MAC's Vetcare Pure arm
+Feeding recommendation MAC's Vetcare low-purine

 It is recommended to seek the advice of a veterinarian before starting or extending the feeding period.
 All given information are guidelines.